5 from 11 votes

 • Once rolls have finished their rise, combine large egg and 2 teaspoons of water in a small dish.
 Use a whisk or fork to beat until well-combined.
 Remove plastic wrap from rolls and use a pastry brush to brush the top of each roll with egg wash mixture.

 • Transfer to 350F (175C) oven and bake for 30-32 minutes or until rolls are golden brown and are firm and sound hollow when tapped on top.
-Allow to cool before covering with icing.
+Allow to cool before adding icing.

 ICING